Nimrodium/nisvc-virtual-machine/syscall.md

 # get_argv
 Interrupt Code: 0x16
-get argument from cmdline at index
+get argument from cmdline at index </br>

+## Returns
+- pointer
+- length

+## notes
+the supervisor copies the argument string into dynamically allocated guest memory, for proper memory management this pointer should be explicitly freed after use